Net-proton number fluctuations in the presence of the QCD critical point: Conclusions

 \ack{ The work of M.~Szymański and M.~Bluhm is funded in parts by the European Union's Horizon 2020 research and innovation program under the Marie Sk\l{}odowska Curie grant agreement No 665778 via the Polish National Science Center (NCN) under grant Polonez UMO-2016/21/P/ST2/04035.
 M.~Bluhm acknowledges also the partial support by the program “Etoiles montantes en Pays de la Loire 2017”.
-The work of K.~Redlich and C.~Sasaki was partly supported by the Polish National Science Center (NCN) under Maestro grant no. DEC-2013/10/A/ST2/00106.
+This work is partly supported by the Polish National Science Center (NCN) under Maestro grant no. DEC-2013/10/A/ST2/00106 and Opus grant no. 2018/31/B/ST2/01663.
 K.~Redlich also acknowledges partial support of the Polish Ministry of Science and Higher Education.
 We thank F.~Geurts and J.~Th\"ader for providing the preliminary STAR data~\cite{Thader:2016gpa} shown in Figures~\ref{fig:imp_vs_orig} and~\ref{fig:cp_3_g_comparison}.
 We also thank Bengt Friman and Marlene Nahrgang for interesting discussions and comments.}